pajlads/DinkPlugin/docs/json-examples.md

 ```

 `clanName` is only sent when the player is in a clan and has the advanced setting `Send Clan Name` enabled.
-`groupIronClanName` is only sent with the player is a GIM and has the advanced setting `Send GIM Clan Name` enabled.
+`groupIronClanName` is only sent when the player is a GIM and has the advanced setting `Send GIM Clan Name` enabled.
-`discordUser` and its members are only sent when the advanced setting `Send Discord Profile` is enabled.
+The `discordUser` object is only sent when Discord is open and the advanced setting `Send Discord Profile` is enabled.

-Note: The examples below omit `embeds`, `playerName`, `accountType`, and `dinkAccountHash` keys because they are always the same.
+Note: The examples below omit `playerName`, `accountType`, and `dinkAccountHash` keys because they are always the same.
+Also, `embeds` is excluded for simplicity.

 ### Deaths